Emmedson/simple_shell/README.md

 # ALX Simple Shell Team Project
 This is ALX simple shell project.
 This was done collaboratively.
-We where asked to create a simple shell that mimics the Bash shell used on Ubuntu and Linux systems. dash will be used to prompt our shell.
+We where asked to create a simple shell that mimics the Bash shell used on Ubuntu and Linux systems. hsh will be used to prompt our shell.

 # Project was developped using the following code / language